St. Patrick’s Day is a little bit over a month away, but there’s a year-round movement that honors the same color.

 Some product suggestions include:

 - BioLite Camp Stove (see Ardent Camper’s review here)

 - Reusable plates and utensils made from biodegradable materials

 - Kula Cloth for your bio breaks

 If you’re usually a weekend RVer, take the sedan next time and go tent camping instead.
 You’ll reduce your carbon footprint by using less gasoline, and you can trade fueled items like a refrigerator for a cooler — or for foods that don’t need to be chilled at all.

 My tent: Big Agnes Copper Spur UL4

-Unless bushwhacking is permitted, always remain on designated paths.
-You'll keep the wildlife in pristine condition for the next person while not contributing to erosion.
+Unless you’re on a bald piece of granite, always remain on designated paths.
+You’ll keep the wildlife in pristine condition for the next person while not contributing to erosion.

 By donating to or volunteering with parks and wildlife organizations that help raise awareness of these practices and actively preserve precious slivers of our planet for the public’s enjoyment, you are making a difference for generations to come.
 Pay it forward for everyone to enjoy our beautiful world!